girliemac/girliemac.github.io/_posts/2015-12-25-kittycam-raspberrypi-camera-cat-face-recog-nodejs.md

 ### Coding on Your Fave IDE on Mac

-I usually use Sublime to code, so I prefer doing so for Pi as well.
+I usually use **Sublime Text** to code, so I prefer doing so for coding on Pi as well.
 Here's what I do:

 First, download and install [Cyberduck](https://cyberduck.io) on Mac.